How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 3. Hotel Pickup (Most Convenient)

 Many hotels offer free airport pickup.
-Check when booking—it's usually the easiest option with no hassle.
+Check when booking.
+It's often the easiest, least stressful option.

 4. Private Transfer (Premium Comfort)

-Pre-book through Welcome Pickups, Viator, or local operators for meet-and-greet service.
-Prices are similar to taxis but include the convenience of advance booking and direct door-to-door service.
+Pre-book through providers like Welcome Pickups, Viator, or local operators.
+Prices are often similar to taxis but with the convenience of advance booking and a meet-and-greet.

 5. Scooter Rental at Airport

-Some companies deliver scooters to the airport for around $5-$10 per day.
-However, I don't recommend riding at night due to poor road lighting, stray animals, and unfamiliar terrain.
+Some rental companies deliver scooters to the airport for around $5–$10 per day.

 Renting a scooter gives you complete freedom to explore Lombok's hidden beaches and remote areas.
 Traffic is significantly lighter than Bali, making it easier for beginners.